 - We do NOT accept films that require a screening fee.

 - Do not send us links to fully download your film.
 We do not have the capacity to download thousands of films.
 Submit your film and we will watch it on the FilmFreeway player, Vimeo, Youtube, etc.

 We do not return material you may send us.

-Submissions in this category shold focus on documentaries up to 60 min. about archaeology with the aim of introducing world heritage to a general audience.
+Submissions in this category shold focus on documentaries from 30 up to 60 min. about archaeology with the aim of introducing world heritage to a general audience.

-Submissions in this category should focus on documentary films up to 60 min. about general cultural subjects with the aim of promoting cultural exchange and inter-cultural understanding.
+Submissions in this category should focus on documentary films from 30 up to 60 min. about general cultural subjects with the aim of promoting cultural exchange and inter-cultural understanding.

-Submissions in this category should focus on documentary films up to 60 min. about historical subjects.
+Submissions in this category should focus on documentary films up form 30 up to 60 min. about historical subjects.

 Selection and Notification